johanneshilden/lets-parse/json-combinator/README.md

     deriving (Show, Eq)
 ```

-Most of this is straightforward. `Dictionary` is a type synonym for a `Map` with `Text` keys and JSON value entries, defined as
+Most of this is straightforward.
+It makes sense to combine *true* and *false* into a `Boolean` constructor. `Dictionary` is a type synonym for a `Map` with `Text` keys and JSON value entries, defined as

 ```haskell
 type Dictionary = H.Map Text Json